phalcon-orphanage/docs/pt/api/Phalcon_Tag.rst

     <?php

-     //Assigning "peter" to "name" component
+     // Assigning "peter" to "name" component
      Phalcon\Tag::setDefaults(array("name" => "peter"));

-     //Later in the view
+     // Later in the view
      echo Phalcon\Tag::textField("name"); //Will have the value "peter" by default